table of contents

 - Sexual dysfunction (loss of sex drive, erectile dysfunction)

-Testosterone therapy is beneficial for two primary conditions: hypogonadism and gender dysphoria.
+Depo-Testosterone is beneficial for those who experience two primary conditions: hypogonadism and gender dysphoria.

-Having low T, otherwise known as hypogonadism, can lead to symptoms that can significantly impact your life.
-Some forms of hypogonadism are genetic, and others can be acquired during life as a result of other factors, including (Petering, 2017):
+Low T, otherwise known as hypogonadism, can lead to symptoms that can significantly impact your life.
+Some forms of hypogonadism are genetic, and others can be acquired during life as a result of other factors, including:

 Developing low T can lead to breast discomfort, loss of body hair, and decreased sex drive.
-T therapy is indicated in those with low T symptoms who are not at high risk for side effects (Mulhall, 2018).
+T therapy is often prescribed to people with low T symptoms who are not at high risk for side effects.

 - Sexual function